pflaeging/gubernat/doc/02-Installation.md

 - To give ansible root access to all our nodes without prompting for passwords, we will create a root ssh key and install it on every node.

   1. To generate the key, run:
-  `ansible-playbook -i inventory.yaml ./gubernat/initial-ssh-setup.yml`
+  `ansible-playbook -i inventory.yaml ./gubernat/playbooks/01-initial-ssh-setup.yml`
   2. Ansible created a script to install the ssh key on the nodes.
 You have to enter the root password of the machines if there are no trusts in place.
 Run:
   `./config:*/ssh-copy-id-to-all-host.sh`
-- (Optinal) If you want to use this ssh key yourself for something other than ansible, you can add the key to your ssh (temporarily, only for the current shell session):
+- (Optional) If you want to use this ssh key yourself for something other than ansible, you can add the key to your ssh (temporarily, only for the current shell session):

   ```shell
   # start ssh-agent